fredpope/tandas/overview.md

 Scales indefinitely: Test suite grows without context bloat Minimal footprint: Two lightweight CLIs, no servers

-Tanda is not just another test runner or generator — it is the operating system for AI-maintained test suites.
+Tandas is not just another test runner or generator — it is the operating system for AI-maintained test suites.
 Welcome to the future of autonomous testing.